Virgin Media’s cheapest broadband plan is now tops for speed

 Savings can be made by bundling with TV service and the new V6 box, which can handle 4K HDR content.

-The move comes after BT Openreach announced plans to speed up its overhaul of the national network with G Fast technology. offering up to 330Mbps.
+The move comes after BT Openreach announced plans to speed up its overhaul of the national network with G Fast technology, offering up to 330Mbps.
 The company wants G Fast, which will also be available to Sky and TalkTalk, to connect 10m homes by 2020.

 Earlier this month BT confirmed that Openreach, which owns much of the UK’s phone broadband infrastructure would split into a different company.